marcos-lima-dev/web-transcritor/README.md

 Abra um Pull Request

 📝 Licença
 Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.

-Feito com 💙 e muita IA.
+<div align="center"> Feito com 💙 e muita IA por <a href="https://www.linkedin.com/in/marcos-de-sousa-lima-1a6a6320/">Marcos Lima</a>. </div>